 By mapping out your day in segments or by tasks you can more easily identify problems areas and your peak efficiency times (i.e., you may be less efficient after lunch if you suffer from afternoon slump or you may be a slow starter in the morning).

 Avoid Taking on More Than You Can Handle

-An optimist is someone who is able to see the positive in a given situation will generally focus on the belief that "all things are possible."
-There is nothing wrong with being an optimist unless it leads you to underestimate your abilities, time it will take to accomplish something, and results in your taking on more than you can handle.
+An optimist is someone who can see the positive in a given situation will generally focus on the belief that "all things are possible."
+There is nothing wrong with being an optimist unless it leads you to underestimate your abilities, the time it will take to accomplish something, and results in your taking on more than you can handle.

 A realist can be an optimist, but a realist also sees the logistics that may be involved in dealing with a situation and will factor in potential obstacles and restraints.

 If you do not have your game plan lined up for the day, you may have a harder time saying no to helping others or taking on additional projects because you have a positive "can do" attitude that overrides reality or common sense.
 It is easy to underestimate how long things will take to accomplish your tasks much less someone else's if you think you are superwoman and a sunny outlook is all it takes to get things done.

 Knowing what is on your plate for the day, and having already determined a budget for your own time for specific tasks can help you meet deadlines, get more done each day, and be more realistic about taking on additional work.

 Creating Your Attack Plan